One-Acts by Stephen Bittrich

 Tofu was a departure from my regular method of writing plays because it came from a series of improvs I did with my actor friend, Jeff P. Weiss.
 We kind of decided on a couple of "what ifs" about the characters and the story beforehand, and then we rolled the video tape while we improvised a "play."
 Some really great stuff came out of that spontaneous work.
 We wrote it all down and began rehearsing the play, cutting, adding, and rearranging as we worked.

-I'm sure there are many, many construction workers working in New York City who don't make catcalls, but my wife has on many occasions had to put up with salacious outbursts from construction workers, and it just seemed like the perfect starting off point to poke a little fun at those guys.
+I'm sure there are many, many construction workers working in New York City who don't make catcalls, but my ex-wife had on many occasions had to put up with salacious outbursts from construction workers, and it just seemed like the perfect starting off point to poke a little fun at those guys.
+(Royalty information.)

 top